-Embrace these vital principles over the course of your working years, and you may be surprised at how easy it is to reach 7 figures by retirement.
-Read on to find out how smarter-than-average Joes and Jills become millionaires.
+Embrace these tips over the course of your working years, and you may be surprised at how simple it is to reach seven figures by retirement.

 The longer you save, the more compound interest you earn.
 To really leverage compound interest, start saving early and continue saving throughout your earning years.

-For example, assume Joe earns average annual returns of 10% in stock mutual funds, says CFP professional Gregory De Jong, an adviser with Rockford, Illinois-based Savant Capital Management.
+Here’s an example from CFP professional Gregory De Jong, an adviser with Savant Capital Management: Assume Joe earns average annual returns of 10 percent in stock mutual funds.
 Starting at age 30, he would need to invest only $263 a month to have $1 million by age 65.
 “That’s less than $9 a day,” De Jong says.

-But if Joe starts saving 5 years earlier, at age 25 instead of 30, he’d need to bank just $158 a month, or about $5.25 a day.
-“The importance of starting early cannot be overemphasized,” De Jong says.
+But if Joe starts saving five years earlier, at age 25 instead of 30, he’d need to bank just $158 a month, or about $5.25 a day.

-Those who become millionaires were quick to learn one of the wisest moves out there: investing in a tax-advantaged retirement account, such as a 401(k), 403(b) or IRA.
+Those who become millionaires were quick to learn one of the wisest moves: investing in a tax-advantaged retirement account, such as a 401(k) or IRA.

-Another option: Invest in a Roth IRA or Roth 401(k) with earnings that have already been taxed so you can enjoy tax-free compounding and withdrawals.
+Another option: investing in a Roth IRA or Roth 401(k) with earnings that have already been taxed so you can enjoy tax-free compounding and withdrawals.

-Becoming a millionaire involves a simple plan that is sometimes hard to maintain, De Jong says.
 It’s in the difficult times that future millionaires display their true colors.
-Having made their plans, they don’t deviate from them.
+Having made their long-term saving and investing plans, they don’t deviate from them.

 Of course, stock market ups and downs can test the most determined saver’s resolve.
-One such trough occurred during the Great Recession of 2007 to 2009, when the Standard & Poor’s 500 index lost more than half of its value.
+One such trough occurred during the Great Recession, when the Standard & Poor’s 500 index lost more than half of its value.

 For example, if you started saving $158 a month in 2007, you would have put away about $3,800 by 2009, De Jong says.
-But if those savings had been placed in a fund tracking the market, they would have been worth much less due to market losses.
+But if those savings had been placed in a fund tracking the market, they would have been worth much less because of market losses.